Engineering micromotion in Floquet prethermalization via space-time symmetries: Dynamical space-time symmetry group

-\emph{Dynamical space-time symmetry group.}---We consider Floquet systems with Hamiltonians $\hat{H}(t)=\hat{H}(t+T)$ that exhibit a symmetry group $G_{st}$, encompassing both static and dynamical symmetries transforming both spatial and temporal coordinates.
+We consider Floquet systems with Hamiltonians $\hat{H}(t)=\hat{H}(t+T)$ that exhibit a symmetry group $G_{st}$, encompassing both static and dynamical symmetries transforming both spatial and temporal coordinates~\cite{Morimoto2017,Xu2018,Else2020_2}.
 Within $G_{st}$, subgroups $M$ and $A$ represent unitary and antiunitary symmetries, respectively.
 For order-2 discrete symmetries, under the assumption that $\hat{g}_M\in M$ and $\hat{g}_A \in A$ commute, we have

 where $s\in\left[0,T\right]$ is a reference point within the driving period $T$.
 Without loss of generality, we set $s=T/2$~\cite{YP2020}.